 South Broadway Street Art

 Riding the heels of its neighboring Baker, Wash Park, and Cap Hill districts, South Broadway has made a splash in recent years.
-It’s pretty much always been a home to antique shops, vintage stores, and dive bars, but recently this area has seen a renewed interest from transplants and locals alike.
+It has pretty much always been a home to antique shops, vintage stores, and dive bars, but this area has seen a renewed interest from transplants and long-time locals alike.

 Take me there: